-Begonia Rex, or Rex Begonia, is a type of begonia that is known for its interesting and vibrant foliage.
+Begonia Rex, or Rex Begonia, is a type of begonia that is known for its interesting and colorful foliage.

 If you are looking for a plant that can add some color to your garden, Begonia Rex is a great option.
+You can grow Rex begonias in hanging baskets, on windowsills, or as pets.
 In this article, we will provide you with tips on how to grow and care for Begonia Rex.

 Keep reading to learn more!